antony-jr/spirit/README.md

 A C++ program which can attach a gif or any graphic image attach to a X11 application.
 **But using with a terminal emulator is recommended.**

-<strike>This program aims to *work with any X11 based desktop environment not just KDE*, for now there are some bugs with
-gnome but there are plans for fix this as soon as possible.</strike>

-**NOW SUPPORTS KDE,GNOME AND PANTHEON(ELEMENTARY OS).
+**SUPPORTS KDE,GNOME AND PANTHEON(ELEMENTARY OS).
 BUT PLEASE NOTE ONLY X11 Desktop Environments are supported, no Wayland support.**

 **IMPORTANT NOTE**: The pre-built binaries (AppImages) only supports gif and png files to be rendered.
 So please don't